-- The student graduates from high school or is not suspended or excluded during a two-year period following the student's return to school after the suspension or exclusion. - The Executive Director or designee determines that maintenance of the record is no longer required to maintain safe and orderly schools. - The Executive Director or designee determines that the maintenance of the record is no longer needed to adequately serve the student.
+- The student graduates from high school or is not suspended or excluded during a two-year period following the - The Executive Director or designee determines that maintenance of the record is no longer required to maintain safe and orderly schools. - The Executive Director or designee determines that the maintenance of the record is no longer needed to adequately serve the student.